-battery condition, generated by the system.
 Power button Press this button to power on/off the computer.
 Display hinges The display hinges allow the display panel to be positioned at a variety of easy-to-view angles.
 Keyboard The keyboard contains character keys, control keys, function keys, and special Windows keys, providing all the functionality of a full-size keyboard.
 Refer to the The Keyboard section for details.
+AccuPoint A pointer control device located in the center of the keyboard is used to control the on-screen pointer.
+Some models are equipped with an AccuPoint.
+AccuPoint control buttons Control buttons below the keyboard let you select menu items or manipulate text and graphics designated by the on-screen pointer.
+Only models equipped with an AccuPoint are equipped with AccuPoint control buttons.
+Touch Pad ON/OFF icon Double tap this icon to enable/disable the Touch Pad.
+TOSHIBA eco icon Double tap this icon to launch the TOSHIBA eco Utility.

 Touch Pad The Touch Pad located in the palm rest is used to control the movement of the mouse pointer.
 To use the Touch Pad, simply touch and move your fingertip across it in the direction you want the mouse pointer to go.
-Touch Pad control buttons The two buttons below the Touch Pad are used like the buttons on a standard mouse.
-Press the left button to select a menu item or to manipulate text or graphics designated by the pointer, and press the right button to display a menu or other function depending on the software you are using.
-Fingerprint Sensor This sensor enables you to enroll and recognize a fingerprint.
+Touch Pad control buttons The two buttons located on the bottom of the Touch Pad are used like the buttons on a standard mouse.
+Press the left button to select a menu item or to manipulate text or graphics designated by the mouse pointer, and press the right button to display a menu or other function depending on the software you are using.
+Fingerprint Sensor This sensor enables you to enroll and sign in with a fingerprint in Windows Hello.
+For more information, refer to the on-screen instructions in Windows Hello.
 Some models are equipped with a Fingerprint Sensor.